MVerbakel/MVerbakel.github.io/_posts/2021-02-24-non-inferiority-test.md

 ```

 ## Notes
 - It's generally advisable to do a two-sided test.
-Only do a non-inferiority if you truly only care about differences in one direction.
+Only do a non-inferiority if you truly only care about differences in one direction (e.g. checking the change doesn't 'hurt' key business metrics).
 - Keep in mind non-inferior does not mean equivelant or superior, and inconclusive does not mean inferior (it could be inferior as the CI overlaps with the margin, but also may not be).
-- Setting the margin based on the relative (% difference from group 1) is preferred as an absolute margin is reliant on the pre-experiment estimates being correct ([reference](https://www.sciencedirect.com/science/article/pii/S0735109717379275)).
+- If you're CI doesn't overlap with zero, it might be tempting to interpret it as a two-sided test, concluding the effect is higher/lower in variant.
+However, this is incorrect.
+The one-sided confidence interval is only valid for the one-sided non-inferiority test (i.e. the CI of a two-sided test may or may not overlap with 0).
+Further, changing the hypothesis based on the result would also mean we lose the false positive rate and power gaurantees.
 - If you're bounds are really wide and the result is not conclusive (can't rule out inferiority), the test was likely underpowered.
 You can rerun with a larger sample to get more confidence.
+- If you're not sure about the traffic size or baseline for your metric pre-experiment, you could run the experiment for a short period before doing the power calculation.
+However, do not use this to decide the margin (acceptable cost).
+Your margin should be based on the cost or value of the change, and the estimated difference is unlikely to be accurate anyway in such a short period (will fluctuate).
+- Setting the margin based on the relative (% difference from group 1) is preferred as an absolute margin is reliant on the pre-experiment estimates being correct ([reference](https://www.sciencedirect.com/science/article/pii/S0735109717379275)).
 - Over time, experiments with a small negative effect (within the margin) can accumulate, causing a much larger negative impact (cascading losses).
 This is an issue with all experiments, but of particular concern given we allow a margin.
 - I've shown the non-inferiority approach for a t-test, but the concept works equally well for other metrics and tests (e.g. proportions, and mann-whitney test).